rakifsul/rumput/README.md

 ## If You are Using Brave (or any ads blocker)

-Start from this commit, rumput will autofocus to its search box on new tab opened.
+Start from this commit, rumput has option to force autofocus at new opened tab.

 This is a little bit tricky if you are using Brave or maybe other ads blocker.

-So, if you are using Brave, disable the pop up blocker.
+So, if you are using Brave, **disable the pop up blocker**.

 These screenshots show you how to do this.